 But then I inherited unwanted Christian books which sat on my shelves collecting dust, until one day I decided to read one of them.
 These books were from old-school Christianity when holiness meant something for the Christian.
-I read one book, then another, until I was reading five books at a time cross-referencing them with each other and my Bible.
+I read one book, then another, until I was reading up to five books at a time cross-referencing them with each other and my Bible.
 I spent hours a day devouring these books, and praying well into the morning many nights.
 But I couldn’t believe what I was reading.
 There were real people who lived like the Christians we read about in the Bible.

 Then came the questions again

 But my questions haunted me, so I started presenting them to my new leaders who once again could not answer them satisfactorily.
-So, I started knocking on doors of other pastors around the large area I lived in, to the extent that the pastors got together to discuss the “Hugh problem”; which was my disturbing questions about what they were preaching.
+So, I started knocking on doors of other pastors around the large area in which I lived, to the extent that the pastors got together to discuss the “Hugh problem”; which was my disturbing questions about what they were preaching.
 This has spanned Oneness professors, Calvinists, Armenians, Catholics and those in between.
 No one could give satisfactory answers to my questions.